 Anyone who has at least some experience in the area of event management will tell you that it can look deceptively easy from the outside.
-Until you try, you will almost certainly not believe event organisers when they tell you how much stress and planning is involved in even the most harmless event.
+Until you try, you will not believe how much stress and planning is involved in even the most harmless event.
+By Radina Ralcheva